Modern Slavery Act 2015

 Our supply chain procedures have been designed to further our commitment to ensure that the products we sell are produced without the use of child, involuntary, or slave labour and in compliance with all other laws and regulations.
 All of our employees are required to certify compliance with our Business Conduct Policy which includes a requirement that employees respect and obey the laws of the jurisdictions in which we operate, including prohibitions against forced labour and human trafficking.

 In order to help ensure compliance with these policies, we require all factories that produce our products to be compliant with the ICTI Ethical Toy Program or WCA certification.
 ICTI and WCA are committed, on behalf of their member companies to the operation of toy factories in a lawful, safe, and healthful manner.
 They both uphold the principles that no underage, forced, or prison labour should be employed; that no one is denied a job because of gender, ethnic origin, religion, affiliation or association, and that factories comply with laws protecting the environment.
 ICTI and WCA both require periodic recertification by our suppliers.
 In addition, Build-A-Bear Workshop employees periodically visit factories to inspect the facility, review production, and observe working conditions.
 Inspections by ICTI, WCA, Build-A-Bear Workshop or other audit companies are announced to the factories in advance.
 Internal accountability is an important aspect of these procedures.
 Employees who violate the Business Conduct Policy are subject to disciplinary action, which may include termination of employment.
 Suppliers who violate any term of the Quality Assurance Manual are subject to sanction, which may include termination of the relationship.

-Since the company was founded in 1997, we have trained our employees who are involved with sourcing our products with the aim of raising awareness regarding human trafficking, slavery and child labour.
+Since the company was founded in 1997, Build-A-Bear Workshop has trained its employees who are involved with sourcing our products with the aim of raising awareness regarding human trafficking, slavery and child labour.
 All of our employees are required to certify compliance with our Business Conduct Policy which includes a requirement that employees respect and obey the laws of the jurisdictions in which we operate, including prohibitions against forced labour and human trafficking.
 In addition, as part of their job responsibilities, all employees who participate in the procurement of our products are trained concerning our requirement that they ensure that all factories producing our products (i) are compliant with the ICTI Ethical Toy Program or WCA certification, and (ii) certify compliance with our Quality Assurance Manual.